Mold Removal Remediation Services

 Can mold spread from one part of my property to another?

 Yes, absolutely.
 Once mold gets agitated, the mold spores will become airborne and begin to spread throughout the structure.
-One way the mold spores get spread through the home is through your HVAC system.
+One way the mold spores get spread through the building is through your HVAC system.

 Is any mold not harmful?